-[2] Here he may take the cup in his hand.
+[2] Here he may take

 for the remission of sins; do this, as oft as ye shall drink it, in remembrance of me.
 Amen.
-Then shall the minister first receive the communion in both kinds himself, and then proceed to deliver the same to the other ministers in like manner, [if any there be present,] and after that to the people also, in order, into their hands.
+Then shall the minister first receive the communion ir both kinds himself, and then proceed to deliver the same to the other ministers in like manner, [if any there be present,] and after that to the people also, in order, into their hands.
 And when he delivereth the bread he shall say,